Jim-Webb/O365VersionToBuildMap/README.md

 # O365VersionToBuildMap

 PowerShell Script to Capture Office 365 Build to Version Mappings.
+This is a fork of https://github.com/ChrisKibble/O365VersionToBuildMap.

 ## Get-Office365BuildToVersionMap